Kaavi Flooring vs Oxide Flooring: Which Is Better for Modern Homes in Hyderabad?

 Heritage or traditional homes

-What Is Red Oxide Flooring?
+What Is Oxide Flooring?

 Because of its strength and ease of maintenance, best interior designers in Hyderabad frequently recommend red oxide flooring for modern homes that want a traditional look without high upkeep.